By Joyce Slaton,

-What's the story?
+What's the Story?

-THE BIRDS is quite talky and slow; the film runs for a good 45 minutes or so before anything the slightest bit odd happens.
-But once the birds get going this is a real nail-biter.
+In THE BIRDS, Melanie Daniels (Tippi Hedren) impulsively follows a bachelor, Mitch Brenner (Rod Taylor), up to his hometown, Bodega Bay, for a weekend jaunt.
+But things quickly go awry as thousands of crows, gulls, sparrows, and other birds flock over Bodega Bay and relentlessly attack, and even kill, its residents.
 The birds attack at first with no warning, felling kids at an outdoor birthday party.
-Before long, they have trapped Melanie and Mitch's little sister and mother (Veronica Cartwright and Jessica Tandy, respectively) in the Brenner home, and it seems nothing can stop them from drilling and pecking their way in by the thousands.
-Although it sounds silly, in this movie, it's not.
+Before long, they've trapped Melanie and Mitch's little sister and mother (Veronica Cartwright and Jessica Tandy, respectively) in the Brenner home, and it seems like nothing can stop them from drilling and pecking their way in by the thousands.
+Although it might sound silly, in this movie, it's not.

 Families can talk about respecting animals and their habitats.
 Why do the birds attack humans?

-Hitchcock is considered the master of suspense, never showing violence, but always implying it.
-Do you find movies scarier with or without onscreen gore?
+Hitchcock is considered the master of suspense, never showing violence but always implying it.
+Do you find movies scarier with or without on-screen gore?

 How is background music often used in horror movies, especially when something is about to happen?
 How is this different from The Birds, in which no background music is used?